-History of the Rambler
+History of the Rambler House

 In another nod to modernist homes, ramblers often prioritized outdoor spaces for entertaining and gathering.
-This connection to the outdoors is reinforced by large windows and easy access to back patios to create a harmony between nature and the home itself.
+This connection to the outdoors is reinforced by large windows and easy access to back patios to create a connection between nature and the home itself.

 For more information on different home designs, check out our Architectural Styles page.

 Featured Image Source: Getty Images – Image Credit: JohnnyGreig